OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 the purpose of content personalization.

 In our scenario:
-* An Advertiser sends user behavioral event to his DSP at T0
+* An Advertiser sends user behavioral event to its DSP at T0
 * A Publisher that display an ad at T0 + 1 Day

 ![Audit Button and Audit UI](./assets/audit-scope.png)